Lauren R. Leuner, PhD

 Context is crucial for individuals to process and respond appropriately to social signals.
 Across my dissertation, I evaluate the role of contextual factors on multiple spectrums: internal vs external, physical vs social, and acute vs long term.

-My current projects revolve around assessing how experience with physical and/or social environmental enrichment may alter sociability, social communication, and courtship behavior in male mice.
+My dissertation revolved around assessing how social experiences, as well as experience with physical and/or social environmental enrichment alter sociability, social communication, and courtship behavior in Mus musculus.

 Research